IBM/model-evaluation-workbench/README.md

 ## 1. Pre-requisites
 - IBM Cloud account: You must have IBM Cloud account to work with this code pattern.
 If you do not have an IBM Cloud account, you can create a one month free trail account [here](https://console.bluemix.net/).
+- [IBM Cloud Object Storage](https://console.bluemix.net/catalog/infrastructure/cloud-object-storage): An IBM Cloud service that provides an unstructured/structured cloud data store to build and deliver cost effective apps and services with high reliability and fast speed to market.

 ## 2. Create the Cognitive models